rickstaa/livepeer-setup/transcoding/pools/README.md

 git submodule update --init --recursive
 ```

 Once cloned, leverage the `Dockerfile` or `docker-compose.yml` files within each pool directory to launch the pool.
 For detailed instructions, consult the `README.md` file in each pool directory.
-Dive in and make a splash with your pool configuration!